loosolab/FRED/docs/generate.md

 with these arguments:

-`-p, --path` The path where the files of the experiment are located and to which the yaml file should be saved.
+`-p, --path` the path where the files of the experiment are located and to which the yaml file should be saved

-`-id, --id` The ID of the experiment.
+`-id, --id` the ID of the experiment

-`-n, --name` The name of the experiment.
+`-n, --name` the name of the experiment

 The Generate function also has a mode in which only mandatory keys are requested.
 In this mode the metadata input will be accelerated.
 The mode can be initiated by the following argument: